smart-airdrop/bump-claimer/README.md

 ### Note

-Put your Telegram ID into the `data.txt` file
+Put your Telegram ID into the `data.txt` file.</br>
+Supports a configurable list of User-Agent strings for Android and iOS devices.